jedevc/afnom-missing-semester/_2023/lec7_open_source_dev_with_git.md

     * Common git troubleshooting steps / error messages
         * Merge conflicts
         * Detached head state
+        * What to do if you commit sensitive information to a repository?
+    * Managing binary files with `git-lfs`
 2. Collaboration tools
     * [github](https://www.github.com) and [gitlab](https://gitlab.com)
         * Self hosted alternatives like [gogs](https://gogs.io) and [gitea](https://about.gitea.com)